kuokuo123/otter-launcher/README.md

 [general]
-default_module = "gg" # The module to run when no prefix is matched; leaving the option empty defaults to googling empty_module = "" # The module to run with an empty prompt exec_cmd = "swaymsg exec" # The exec command of your window manager; change it to "hyprctl exec" if you use hyprland show_suggestion = true # Fuzzy search for prefixes; autocompletion with TAB
+default_module = "gg" # The module to run when no prefix is matched; leaving the option empty defaults to googling empty_module = "" # The module to run with an empty prompt exec_cmd = "swaymsg exec" # The exec command of your window manager; change it to "hyprctl dispatch exec" if you use hyprland show_suggestion = true # Fuzzy search for prefixes; autocompletion with TAB